Bignum arithmetic notes / 03

 Inner accumulator bound

-Changing the loop order invalidates this argument and requires a new proof.
+Changing the loop order invalidates the proof and requires a new bound.

-This skeleton also assumes r does not overlap a or b.
-If in-place multiplication is part of the API, compute into a separate 2*n-limb temporary and copy after the product is complete.
+This skeleton assumes scratch has length at least 2*n + 1 and does not overlap a or b.
+If in-place multiplication is part of the public API, compute into a separate scratch buffer and copy the low 2*n product words after the product is complete.

 Example: two-limb product